robert-fahey/StepInterceptor/README.md

 # StepInterceptor
-Allows a collection of Actions to be performed before or after any step seamlessly - Great for builders
+Allows a collection of Actions to be invokded before or after any step seamlessly - Great for builders